Q. If I already enrolled in a plan for the new year, can I change my mind and pick a different plan instead?

 If your coverage is being terminated because your insurer is exiting the market in your county, the exchange will pick a new plan for you if you don’t select one yourself during open enrollment (if you have an off-exchange plan, you’ll need to pick your own replacement plan to avoid being uninsured on January 1).
 But you’ll also qualify for a special enrollment period triggered by loss of coverage.
 If that applies in your case, you’ll be able to pick a plan other than the one the exchange picked for you, and you’ll have the first 60 days of the new year to make your plan selection.

-If you enrolled in a plan early in open enrollment and then change your mind before open enrollment is over, contact the exchange and follow its instructions for making a plan change.
+If you enroll in a plan early in open enrollment and then change your mind before open enrollment is over, contact the exchange and follow its instructions for making a plan change.
 Make a note of who helped you, and get an incident number to keep track of the steps you’ve taken.

 Be aware that the cancellation of your existing policy could take a while, especially during open enrollment when the exchanges and carries are very busy.
-Generally, if you enrolled through the exchange, you have to initiate the cancellation request through the exchange, and they’ll transmit it to the carrier.
+Generally, if you enroll through the exchange, you have to initiate the cancellation request through the exchange, and they’ll transmit it to the carrier.
 (If you’re enrolled in an off-exchange plan, you’ll submit your cancellation request directly to your carrier.)

 If your current premiums are automatically drafted from your bank account, you can request a change to paper billing; in most cases, this can be done directly through the carrier.
 Then, if there’s a delay in processing your cancellation request, you won’t be inadvertently paying for two plans at the same time.